 The original flooring throughout the entire house was in very poor condition and the carpeting was down right disgusting.
 One of the very first projects we tackled when we closed on the Trail House was to remove the stinky, dirty carpets from the bedrooms.

 But even before we closed, I began shopping for floors and found myself online at Wayfair.com.
 The choices for flooring in their home improvement section are remarkably wide and diverse, but most importantly their pricing is extremely competitive.
-While the many options could be a bit overwhelming, I took advantage of the Idea Boards on Wayfair and added any floor option that appealed to me in a board I created specifically for choosing the prefect flooring.
+While the many options could be a bit overwhelming, I took advantage of the Idea Boards on Wayfair and added any floor option that appealed to me in a board I created specifically for choosing the perfect flooring.
+If this is too much for yourself it might be a good idea to consider a professional Remodeling of your home.

 Thankfully, the process was simplified further when I began working with a Wayfair Home Improvement Specialist.
 I previously didn’t even know they had such a thing.
 My specialist was able to help me select the best options and sent samples of actual flooring pieces to review.